-You would expect that an Act of Parliament that came into force in 1997 and that could affect as much as 25% of the population of England and Wales would be quite well known.
+You would expect that an Act of Parliament that came into force in 1997, applying to England and Wales would be quite well known.
 But no!
-For a very high percentage of these people, the Party Wall etc Act 1996 turns up as a great surprise, causing delays and unexpected costs.
+For a high percentage of people, the Party Wall etc Act 1996 comes as a complete surprise, causing delays and unexpected costs.

 Planning Authorities, architects, engineers and contractors will all now advise the Building Owner (the person who owns the property where work is taking place) to sort out the Party Wall procedures before the work is started.